leeyeehoo/CSRNet/README.md

+# I'm now busy at my senior thesis...
+So I will continue my works after May 20th
 # CSRNet
 This is the repo for [CSRNet: Dilated Convolutional Neural Networks for Understanding the Highly Congested Scenes](https://arxiv.org/abs/1802.10062) in CVPR 2018, which delivered a state-of-the-art, straightforward and end-to-end architecture for crowd counting tasks.
 ## Datasets